ivanch/self-trainer/README.md

 #### An A.I. used to train another A.I. so the second A.I. can get more powerful

 ## How does it work
-Basically, you train the GAN with a dataset, then use the trained GAN to generate a dataset to feed to the CNN.
-In general, it works just like a normal data augmentation, where you create data that doesn't necessarily exist.
+Basically, you train a GAN with a dataset, then use the trained GAN to generate another dataset that will feed the CNN.
+In general it works just like a normal data augmentation, where you create data that doesn't necessarily exist.

 ## Tests
-Based on what I've tested (fashion MNIST), this method performed ~2% better on F1 score than only training with the normal dataset.
-My tests also appointed that it doesn't work with some datasets (like MNIST).
-The tests were made with 200 epochs and with dataset set to 2,000.
+Based on the tests made with data from Fashion MNIST, this method performed ~2% better on F1 score than only training with the normal dataset.
+Tests also appointed that it doesn't work with some datasets (like normal MNIST).
+Tests were made with 200 epochs and with dataset set to 2,000.
 Details:
 * 200 Epochs on normal dataset: 0.8122 F1 score.
 * 200 Epochs on generated dataset: 0.8305 F1 score.